THE STAGE 32 LOGLINES

 Main Characters

-Tania Wilks (25): A werewolf turned while camping in the Rockies.
-Attacked and left she harbors a hatred of her own kind and herself for what she’s become.
-Seeks a ‘cure’ for her condition.
-Celine and her sessions provide an outlet she cannot find –nor want- with other Lycans.
+• Werewolf Tania Wilks (25): A once aspiring athlete, her bright future gone, she harbors a hatred of her kind and herself what she’s become.
+Celine provides an outlet she cannot find –nor want- with other Lycans, whom she uses as tools, motivated in finding a ‘cure’ and regaining her old life.

-Pavel (Pasha) Levitsky (30): Product of post-Soviet genetic engineering.
+• Frankenstein Creature-Like Pavel Levitsky (35): Product of post-Soviet genetic engineering.
 Areas around his joints appear reddened and cracked, as though stitched on.
 Intelligent, techno-savvy but driven to be antisocial and isolated.
 Celine is his only connection to any semblance of a normal life.
+Boris Karloff sans neck bolts who can’t take revenge on his creators.

-Pilot- Psychic ZINA NIKOLAEVA is murdered by a client who then rummages through her apartment.
+Pilot- A client murders psychic ZINA after a cryptic conversation.
 Celine sees Sancho, who vents about faux vamps.
 She counters it’s a coping mechanism.
-He leaves to attend Zina’s wake.
-There, he runs into Pavel, telling him Celine asked about him.
-He leaves without responding.
-Tiana runs a self-defense and yoga gym.
+At Zina’s wake, Sancho runs into Pavel, telling him Celine asked about him, but leaves without responding.
+He also meets BRENDA (20), a boorish vamp turned in 1989, with whom he has a terse relationship.
+She wants help in finding the killer, but he refuses.
+Tiana runs a yoga and fitness gym.
 A friend/pupil asks her out.
-She declines, knowing the night he suggested would be a full moon.
-Upon returning to her office, Celine discovers Bryson, who sits invisible.
+She declines: that night would be a full moon.
+Returning to her office, Celine discovers Bryson, who sits invisible.
 His medical records show he hasn’t refilled his bi-polar meds.
 Claiming he feels better, she’s not convinced.
-Zina’s killer, MAXWELL BOOTH (40) and his fellow monster hunters (the Bösejägers) plan their next steps.
-He sends each out to track down leads.
-One of them is Celine’s business card.
+Pavel’s evasiveness during a video call with Celine speaks volumes to her.
+MAXWELL BOOTH (40) leads a group of monster hunters (Bösejägers) and plans their next attacks.
+He sends each out to follow leads, including using business cards from Zina's home.
+One of them is Celine’s.

 Season- After violence on their kind, Sancho becomes suspicious.
 Going to the police is not an option.
 He enlists Pavel for his intelligence and hacking abilities.
 Concerned too, Celine suggests using Bryson for his invisibility.
 Bösejägers set upon Tania and a support group for Lycans.
 They kill several but with her help fend off the rest.
 During the melee, Tina discovers one of the Lycans can transform at will.
 As Sancho and Pavel investigate, she joins them.
 Their personalities -and mental health issues- nearly break them up on several occasions.
 They also come across the bias we see in today’s world not as monsters, but humans.